stomaras/Front-End-Projects/Typescript/ReactProjectsUdemy/section7/tours/README.md

 array and render a Tour component for each tour.
 Each Tour component will receive the tour data as props, including the tour's id, image, info, name, and price.

+#### Remove Tour

+To implement the "remove tour" functionality, you can add a button to each Tour component that, when clicked, removes the tour from the list of tours.
+You can achieve this by updating the state of the Tours component to remove the tour from the tours array.

+#### Read More

+To implement the "read more" functionality, you can add a button to each Tour component that, when clicked, expands the description of the tour.
+You can achieve this by updating the state of the Tour component to toggle a "read more" flag, and conditionally rendering the full description based on the flag.